 But I digress.
 Let’s dive into the kid-friendly portion of the review.
-Is Thor: Ragnarok ok for children to see?
-This Marvel movie is rated PG-13 for “intense sequences of sci-fi violence and action, and brief suggestive material.”
-But as far as taking my 8-year old to see this film – his super hero days may have to wait.
+Is Thor: Ragnarok safe for kids?
+Why is Thor: Ragnarok rated PG-13?
+This Marvel Thor: Ragnarok movie is rated PG-13 for “intense sequences of sci-fi violence and action, and brief suggestive material.”
+Is Thor: Ragnarok ok for children?
+Let’s break it down:

 Language.
 As far as language goes – it’s about moderate.
-I counted at least 4-5 good swear words (thankfully nothing too harsh like the F-word), but mostly coming from Thor.
+I counted at least 4-5 good swear words (thankfully nothing too harsh like the F-word), but mostly coming from Thor, the main hero.

 Adult Themes.
 There are definitely some sexual innuendos that come into play about Thor’s hammer that may or may not raise some questions with your kids.
 There’s also multiple references to the word “anus” that may bring an awkward family discussion to the dinner table.
 Be warned.